Giovanni Velluti (pianist)

-Giovanni Velluti (born January 20, 1969) is an Italian pianist, pupil of Rodolfo Caporali and Aldo Mantia.
+Giovanni Velluti is an Italian pianist, accompanist, and teacher.
+He studied with Aldo Mantia and Rodolfo Caporali.

-He inherited from his teachers (who were pupils of A. Rendano e W. De Pachmann, respectively) such guidelines that descend directly from Chopin pianistic school.

-He is at his best in repertoire of the Romantic era, notably the works of Liszt and Chopin and is also a keen interpreter of Moszkowski, Carl Tausig, Henselt, Grainger, Schulz-Evler and other less frequently performed fin du siècle virtuoso works.
-Giovanni Velluti has forged a distinguished international career as chamber musician and accompanist too.

-Velluti has performed in the most important Italian concert halls and abroad and with many leading singers among whom are Daniela Barcellona, Andrea Bocelli, Gianfranco Cecchele, Kristian Johansson, Carlo Lepore, Marco Vinco.

 Since 1993 he is the regular accompanist of Katia Ricciarelli.
+He teaches at Santa Cecilia Conservatory in Rome.

+He specializes in repertoire of the Romantic era, notably the works of Liszt and Chopin and is also a keen interpreter of Moszkowski, Carl Tausig, Henselt, Grainger, Schulz-Evler and other less frequently performed fin du siècle virtuoso works.
+Velluti has performed in the most important Italian concert halls and abroad and with many singers among whom are Daniela Barcellona, Andrea Bocelli, Gianfranco Cecchele, Kristian Johansson, Carlo Lepore, Marco Vinco.